 Please read the information below before completing a traders application form.

-Northern Green Gathering 2022 is a four-day camping event at Scholey Park, a chemical-free piece of parkland near Coningsby in Lincolnshire.
+Northern Green Gathering 2024 is a four-day camping event at our new site in Wakefield.
 Our shared vision is to encourage sustainability.
 This is achieved by providing fun and affordable green entertainments and services over this time.
 Nature is the key to this Gathering.
 Northern Green is about hope and belief in working together to make a positive change in our own lives and the lives of future generations.

 Northern Green Gathering –

 – Supports ‘green living’, ethical companies, local community networks and hand-crafting.
 We encourage traders that support this ethos.

 – We encourage buying from independents rather than multi-nationals and ask that you be organic wherever possible.